Bournemouth Rugby

 The Club has its own Safeguarding Policy and has adopted the Rugby Football Union’s policies for Anti-bullying, Equity and Photographic policies copies of which are available to download.

-Bournmeouth Rugby utilises through the RFU the Disclosure & Barring Service (DBS) to operate and manage a criminal record checking process for those working with children or vulnerable adults.
+Bournemouth Rugby utilises through the RFU the Disclosure & Barring Service (DBS) to operate and manage a criminal record checking process for those working with children or vulnerable adults.
 A conviction or caution does not necessarily impede an individual’s future in the game; each situation is considered in relation to the individual circumstances.
 All our coaches complete a DBS check and follow the club’s code of conduct.
 All volunteers are expected to follow the guidelines as set by the club’s Safeguarding Policy and the RFU Safeguarding Policies and Procedures.

 How to report an incident